 Professor Shane Xie joined the University of Leeds as Chair in Robotics and Autonomous Systems (2017- ).
 He received his BE in Control Engineering, M.Sc., and Ph.D. in Mechatronics Engineering from Huazhong University of Science and Technology (HUST), China, in 1992, 1995, and 1998, respectively.
 He was a Research Associate (1998-1999) and a FoRST (Foundation for Research, Science and Technology) Postdoctoral Fellow (1999-2002) at the University of Canterbury and was awarded a second PhD in Mechanical Engineering.
 He worked in the University of Auckland, New Zealand as Lecturer (2003-2005), Senior Lecturer (2006-2009), Associate Professor (2010-2011) and Chair Professor (2011-2017), in Mechatronics Engineering.

-Prof Xie is an elected fellow of IPENZ (Institution of Professional Engineers New Zealand), a Strategic Scientist of Wuhan University of Technology and a Chutian Scholar of Huazhong University of Science and Technology in China.
+Prof Xie has >28 years of research experience in rehabilitation robotics and exoskeletons.
+He is Director of the Mechatronics and Robotics programme and Director of the Rehabilitation Robotics Lab at the University of Leeds, and was previously the Director of the Rehabilitation Robotics Centre at the University of Auckland (2002-2016).
+Prof Xie is an elected Fellow of Engineering New Zealand, a Strategic Scientist of Wuhan University of Technology and a Distinguished Visiting Professor of the University of Macau, China.
 He was the David Bensted Fellow, Simon Fraser University, Canada.
-He played a leadership role in the establishment of the Mechatronics Engineering programme and was the Director of a Master of Engineering Programme on Medical devices and Technologies (2010-2017) at the University of Auckland.
+He played a leadership role in the establishment of the Mechatronics Engineering programme and was the Director of a world-first Master of Engineering Programme on Medical devices and Technologies (2010-2017) at the University of Auckland.
 This programme was funded by TEC ($1.8M) to support innovation in medical technology, and was collaborated between the Faculties of Engineering and Medical and Health Sciences, as well as the Medical Technology Association of New Zealand.
-The programme provided 15~30 Masters each year with multidisciplinary knowledge and skills required to underpin successful innovation in the medical devices industry, filling the large demand for these skills in NZ medical device industry.
+The programme provided 15~30 Masters each year with multidisciplinary knowledge and skills required to underpin successful innovation in the medical devices industry, filling the large demand for these skills in medical device industry.

 Prof Xie has been acted as general chair, programme chair, co-chair and programme committee member of many IEEE and ASME international conferences.
 He is the General Chair of the following three international conferences: